DSpace/RestContract/scripts/bulk-access-control.md

 * item or bitstream must be present
 * item?.accessContitions[*].name & bitstream?.accessContitions[*].name must match a defined access conditions and the object must be validated against the access condition rules (max end date etc).
 Failures to comply with these rules will lead to a failure in the script execution.

-## Conclusion

-The Batch Import from SAF script is a powerful tool for importing items into DSpace from a zip file in SAF format.
-The script provides a wide range of parameters to control how the import is executed, and can be used to add, replace, or delete items, map items using a mapfile, send submissions through a collection's workflow, and more.

 # What is an Access Condition?